inspire-1a03/eru-2020/docs/eru-day1-2.md

 <br>

 # Part 4: Day 1 Wrap-Up (30 mins).
 Now that you've been introduced to GitHub and markdown, it's time to create your first website with GitHub Pages, and add an image and text for your day 1 reflection.
+Refer to the module [outline page](eru-outline.md) for more information on evaluation criteria.

 ## Turn your module repository into a webpage
 - In your pre-module setup [instructions](eru-setup.md), you were instructed to use [this link](https://classroom.github.com/a/zuDd-h3v) to create a GitHub repository for this module.